QBayLogic/benchmark-compilation/docs/index.md

 #### Intel Core i7-8700K

-One of our clients graciously allowed us to use one of their desktops to run this benchmark.
+One of our clients, [Myrtle.ai](https://www.myrtle.ai), graciously allowed us to use one of their desktops to run this benchmark.
 It's roughly equal to the machine we would've picked as the counter part to the above Ryzen 7 2700X machine.
 It has the following specifications: